pandas-dev/pandas/doc/source/user_guide/io.rst

 Specifying the parser engine
 ''''''''''''''''''''''''''''

+Pandas currently supports three engines, the C engine, the python engine, and an experimental pyarrow engine(which requires the ``pyarrow`` package).
+In general, the pyarrow engine is fastest on larger workloads, and is equivalent in speed to the C engine on most other workloads.
+The python engine tends to be slower than the pyarrow and C engines on most workloads.
+However, the pyarrow engine is much less robust than the C engine, which lacks a few features compared to the Python engines

-Under the hood pandas uses a fast and efficient parser implemented in C as well as a Python implementation which is currently more feature-complete.
-Where possible pandas uses the C parser (specified as ``engine='c'``), but may fall back to Python if C-unsupported options are specified.
-Currently, C-unsupported options include:
+Where possible pandas uses the C parser (specified as ``engine='c'``), but it may fall back to Python if C-unsupported options are specified.
+If pyarrow unsupported options are specified while using ``engine='pyarrow'``, the parser will throw an error.
+(a full list of unsupported options is available at ``pandas.io.parsers._pyarrow_unsupported``).

+Currently, C-unsupported options include:.

 * ``sep`` other than a single character (e.g. regex separators)
 * ``skipfooter``